My mummy I'm a miracle!

 And I am a prince.

-LAVENDER, AMANDA, ALICE, Mum says I'm an angel sent from the sky
+LAVENDER, AMANDA, ALICE, Mum says I'm an angel down from the sky

-BRUCE, ERIC, My says I'm his special little soldier, No one is as handsome, as me.
-It's true he indulges my to bulge.
+BRUCE, ERIC, My daddy I'm his special little soldier, No one is as handsome, as me.
+It's true he my tendency to bulge.
 But I'm his soldier!
 Hup, two, four, free!

-AMANDA, My mummy I'm a miracle, One at my face, and it's plain to see.
-Ever since the day doc the umbilical cord, been clear there's no peer for a miracle like me!
+AMANDA, My mummy I'm a miracle, One look at my face, and it's to see.
+Ever since the day doc chopped the cord, It's been clear there's no peer for a like me!

-NIGEL, My says I'm his special little soldier, No one is as or tough as me.
+NIGEL, My daddy I'm his special little soldier, No one is as or tough as me.
 Has my daddy ya, One day I'm older, I can be a And you in the face!

-One can move for beauty and brilliance these days.
-It seems there are millions of these one-in-a-millions days "Specialness" de rigueur.
-Above average is Go fig-ueur, Is it is some miracle of calculus, That frequent miracles don't render each one un- miraculous.
+One can hardly for beauty and brilliance these days.
+It seems that are millions of these one-in-a-millions these "Specialness" de rigueur.
+Above average is Go fig-ueur, Is it is some miracle of calculus, such frequent miracles don't render each one un- miraculous.

-ALL My mummy I'm a miracle, One look at my face, and plain to see.
-Ever since the day doc the umbilical cord, It's clear there's no peer for a miracle like me!
+ALL My mummy I'm a miracle, One look at my face, and it's to see.
+Ever since the day doc chopped the cord, It's been clear there's no for a miracle like me!

 My says I'm a precious barrelina.
-She has never a prettier barrelina She says if I'm keen, I to cut down on the cream, But I'm a barrelina, so me more cake!
+She has never a prettier barrelina She if I'm keen, I have to cut down on the cream, But I'm a barrelina, so me more cake!

-(1) The of "tree" has never been portrayed with such sway.
+(1) The role of "tree" has never been portrayed with sway.

 (2) That's right, honey, at mummy!